AriFordsham/GHCWiki/phabricator.md

 [ Phabricator](http://phabricator.org) (AKA "Phab") is a suite of tools for software development, initially developed by Facebook.
 It consists of a suite of applications which are useful for the entire software development lifecycle, but for GHC specifically, **Phabricator is a code review tool**, and we use it to read and accept patches from contributors - both new ones, and existing ones.

 **Note**: Phabricator is *not* required for GHC committers.
 If you have commit access, you're free to push patches directly.
 But do feel free to post reviews for things you're working on - it generally will only help your work.
+Benefits include:

+- Better tools: side-by-side diffs, inline comments, blocking states, command line access
+- Better notifications: use "Herald" to control emails very closely, or commits or reviews you are interested in.
+- Increased visibility for code review and feedback.
+- **NEW**: Automatic `./validate` of all your diffs when using Arcanist! (see "Harbormaster" below)
+- Meme support (optional)
+- Other features you might like

 ## Signing up